 Since no approach is foolproof, why not apply apply all of these strategies?
 One challenge is that with limited funding, there may not be enough money to go around.

 Moreover, these strategies may actually conflict with one another.
 Air conditioning systems reduce interior temperatures, but they increase household energy consumption, undoing the work of energy efficiency experts.
 In addition, air conditioners exhaust waste heat from inside houses to the outdoors, further warming surrounding neighborhoods.

 To address these conflicts, we need to make stronger connections between the environmental health science, building science and urban climate communities.
 Fortunately, cities like Cleveland are making strides in this direction.

 With support from the Kresge Foundation’s Climate Resilience and Urban Opportunity Initiative, the city of Cleveland, Cleveland Neighborhood Progress, the Cleveland Urban Design Collaborative and the Resilient Buildings Lab at the University at Buffalo recently hosted a series of neighborhood discussions to better understand how climate change will affect Cleveland neighborhoods.
 One major concern is preparing for future heat waves.

 The effort, led by Cleveland Neighborhood Progress, generated a series of climate adaptation strategies, including complementary ideas to reduce heat stress at the house, block, neighborhood and city levels.
-These ideas were incorporated into a climate resilience plan that will guide local efforts through 2018.
+These ideas were incorporated into a climate resilience plan to guide local efforts.

 Although it’s still early in the process, results from this collaborative effort are encouraging.
 Community members are engaging with city staff and preparing climate emergency kits to distribute to residents.
 These kits will contain information on cooling centers, weather radios to keep residents informed, and guidance on stocking food and water to ride out a multi-day emergency without power.